Leah1977/familyfavs/README.md

 The display changes to accommodate smaller screen sizes.

 This project is specifically designed to engage with the user.
-We are encouraging the user to interact with recipe app.
+We are encouraging the user to interact with the recipe app.

 This project will have specific responses depending on the users’ decisions and engagement.